 “Quiet, child!”
 Tridees said.
 “You fool!
 We’re trying to help you.”

-His lies rang flat in her ears, however, and she struggled as the soldiers pulled her from the room.
+His lies rang flat in her ears, and she struggled as the soldiers pulled her from the room.
 Outside, bodies were lying on the ground, some in guard uniforms, others in nondescript armor, still others having grey skin.
-Lifeless.

-She heard fighting down the hallway, and she screamed toward it as the soldiers roughly pulled her away down the hall.
+She heard fighting down the hallway, and she screamed toward it as the soldiers roughly pulled her away.

 #